 The school ensures the children are safe from terrorist and extremist material when accessing the internet through the school filtering service (EXA).
-The school internet filtering service provider (EXA) advises and makes the school aware of how it ensures children are safe from terrorist and extremist material when accessing the internet in school.
+The school internet filtering service provider (EXA) advises and

 Self-harm

 This includes pupils deliberately cutting their own skin, eating disorders and substance abuse.
 Members of staff with information about this matter must bring it to the attention of the DSL, who will consult with the local authority, where appropriate.